Nitrokey/nitrokey-documentation/nethsm/administration.rst

          NetHSM localhost:8443 unlocked
    .. tab:: REST API
       Information about the `/unlock` endpoint can be found in the `API documentation <https://nethsmdemo.nitrokey.com/api_docs/index.html#/default/POST_unlock>`__.

+The NetHSM is now in an _Operational_ state.

 Unlock Passphrase
 ~~~~~~~~~~~~~~~~~